kylevedder/zeroflow/README.md

 **News:**

+- July 31st, 2023: The ZeroFlow XL student model is now **state-of-the-art** on the [Scene Flow Challenge](https://eval.ai/web/challenges/challenge-page/2010/overview)!
+See the [Getting Started](./GETTING_STARTED.md) document for details on setting up training on additional data.
  - June 18th, 2023: ZeroFlow was selected as a highlighted method in the CVPR 2023 _Workshop on Autonomous Driving_ [Scene Flow Challenge](https://eval.ai/web/challenges/challenge-page/2010/overview)!

 **Citation:**